Messageflow/send-as/README.md

   - `params` <[SendAsTextParams][sendastextparams-ref-url]> Parameters required to call the method.
   - returns: <[Promise][promise-mdn-url]<[Response][response-ref-url]>> Promise which resolves with a JSON object containing identifiers for the message and its recipient.

+The method throws an [ErrorResponse][errorresponse-ref-url] when the request is not a successful.

 ### sendAsQuickReply(params)

   - `params` <[SendAsQuickReplyParams][sendasquickreplyparams-ref-url]> Parameters required to call the method.
   - returns: <[Promise][promise-mdn-url]<[Response][response-ref-url]>> Promise which resolves with a JSON object containing identifiers for the message and its recipient.

+The method throws an [ErrorResponse][errorresponse-ref-url] when the request is not a successful.

 ### sendAsButtonTemplate(params)

   - `params` <[SendAsButtonTemplateParams][sendasbuttontemplateparams-ref-url]> Parameters required to call the method.
   - returns: <[Promise][promise-mdn-url]<[Response][response-ref-url]>> Promise which resolves with a JSON object containing identifiers for the message and its recipient.

+The method throws an [ErrorResponse][errorresponse-ref-url] when the request is not a successful.

 ### sendAsGenericTemplate(params)

   - `params` <[SendAsGenericTemplateParams][sendasgenerictemplateparams-ref-url]> Parameters required to call the method.
   - returns: <[Promise][promise-mdn-url]<[Response][response-ref-url]>> Promise which resolves with a JSON object containing identifiers for the message and its recipient.

+The method throws an [ErrorResponse][errorresponse-ref-url] when the request is not a successful.

 ### sendAsReceiptTemplate(params)

   - `params` <[SendAsReceiptTemplateParams][sendasreceipttemplateparams-ref-url]> Parameters required to call the method.
   - returns: <[Promise][promise-mdn-url]<[Response][response-ref-url]>> Promise which resolves with a JSON object containing identifiers for the message and its recipient.

+The method throws an [ErrorResponse][errorresponse-ref-url] when the request is not a successful.

 ## License